 A characterization study of BitTorrent application traffic collected at two locations has been reported.
 Detailed results have been reported on measuring, modeling and analysis of the traffic collected.
 The modeling activity focuses on typical characteristics of remotely initiated peer sessions during the seeding phase of the measurement peer.
 New results have been reported on modeling BitTorrent session interarrival times, sizes and durations.
-Session interarrivals have been observed to be accurately modeled by the hyper-exponential distribution while session durations and sizes have been observed to be reasonably well modeled by the lognormal distribution.
+Session interarrival times have been observed to be accurately modeled by the hyper-exponential distribution while session durations and sizes have been observed to be reasonably well modeled by the log-normal distribution.

-Our future work will be on further modeling and analysis of the collected traces, to model the BitTorrent traffic at the message level as well as other relevant parameters like peer swarm size and piece popularity, to be further used in a P2P simulation environment.
+Future work includes modeling of other relevant parameters like peer swarm size and piece popularity, to be further used in a P2P simulation environment as well as verifying our results by new measurement sets.